victor-mlai/Neural_Network/ReadMe.md

 * Optimize the algorithm even more ([Cross-Entropy](http://neuralnetworksanddeeplearning.com/chap3.html#the_cross-entropy_cost_function) and [Regularization](http://neuralnetworksanddeeplearning.com/chap3.html#regularization))

 	[Improving the way neural networks learn](http://neuralnetworksanddeeplearning.com/chap3.html)
-* Combine with the Genetic Algorithm to create a self driving car??? .. idk
+* Combine with the Genetic Algorithm to create a self driving car? .. idk
 * Recognize images with cucumbers